euoia/node-command-center/Readme.md

 node-command-center
 ----
-The purpose of this module is to provide socket.io room helper functions and to centralize socket.io event handler management inside your application.
+The purpose of this module is to provide socket.io room helper functions and to centralize socket.io event handler management inside your express application.

 Right now the support for chat rooms is built in, but this may be factored out into a separate module.